x0sina/marzban-sub/README.md

 marzban restart
 ```

+## Update
+To update the template, just repeat step 1.

 # Default Language
 To change the default language, just refer to the end of the code in the html file and select the desired language in the select tag.
 Example:
 ```